Jarkyc/StarQuestCode/README.md

 # StarQuestCode

-Old unused code for StarQuest, a Space Sim Minecraft server.
+Old code for StarQuest, a Space Sim Minecraft server.